waynesun09/reportportal-operator/README.md

 `pg_recovery` need be set as `yes` to enable PG WAL restore, and point-in-time recovery set with `pg_recovery_target_time`.

-After the ReportPortalRestore CR created, the PG WAL restore will get started, as restore time will base on the database size, the process will last in minutes, hours or days.
+After the ReportPortalRestore operand created, the PG WAL restore will get started, as restore time will base on the database size, the process will last in minutes, hours or days.

 **Note:** Current Postgres container liveless probe timeout is set as one hour in the postgresql statefulset, it might cause restore fail if restore time is longer than one hour, so it might need be adjusted to be longer.